The Cowboy and the Lady (1938 film): Critical response

-In his 1938 review in The New York Times, Frank Nugent concluded that the film "just isn't funny enough to justify the very queer picture of American politics and society it presents."
+Once the movie premiered at the Radio City Music Hall, Frank Nugent of The New York Times concluded that the film "just isn't funny enough to justify the very queer picture of American politics and society it presents."
 According to Nugent, even Gary Cooper, "the picture's greatest asset, has his moments of diminishing returns when he seems to be quoting himself, or when, utterly forsaken by the authors and the director, he looks about helplessly, like a ghost who wonders if he isn't haunting the wrong house."

 Awards and nominations

 The Cowboy and the Lady received the following awards and nominations: